AlphaWallet/alpha-wallet-android/dmz/README.md

-The DMZ server is a web service for all services that doesn't have confidential data (e.g. private keys).
+The DMZ server is a web service for all services that don't have confidential data (e.g. private keys).

-It currently does:
+It currently functions:

 - as a landing page for Universal Link, it displays the content of an Universal Link, as well as showing if it is already used.

-- serving as XML repository server.
+- as the XML repository server.

 ## Universal link ##